oyyblin/galaxy-docs/doc-guides/3-setting-up-galaxy-id/Link your Solana Wallet.md

 sidebar_position: 2
 ---

-# Link your Solana Wallet to Galaxy ID
+# Link your Solana Wallet to Galxe ID

 ## Step 1: Set up your Phantom Wallet if you haven’t done so

-Currently Project Galaxy supports Phantom Wallet on Solana.
+Currently Galxe supports Phantom Wallet on Solana.

 ---